Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Brushing with Stencil

 Brushing can be tricky.
-If you can’t draw a design don’t be intimidate; instead, start with a stencil.
+If you can’t draw a design, don’t be intimidated; instead, start with a stencil.
 Apply the base layer first.
 Then use a stencil to make stars, flowers, or even basic shapes.
 You can get stencils from any stationery store or order online.

 Splatter Effect